Tuition and Scholarships

 American Friends of SSE Scholarship

-One scholarship available for the academic year 2017/2018, exclusively for applicants from North America (citizens of USA or Canada).
-This scholarship covers fully the tuition fee for the MSc program.
+One scholarship is available for the academic year 2019/2020, exclusively for applicants from North America (citizens of USA or Canada).
+This scholarship fully covers the tuition fee for the MSc program.
 Funding for additional expenses, such as living costs, is not included in the scholarships.

 Carl Silfvén Scholarship